 features of interest, a technique called decoration, this provides the sharp contrast required for productive imaging.

-The merits of plasma enhanced (PE) etching, reaction ion etching (RIE) and inductively coupled plasma (ICP) etching are considered for the removal of materials routinely encountered in FA.
-Plasma enhanced chemical vapour deposition (PECVD) and atomic layer deposition (ALD) are compared for decoration applications.
+The merits of plasma enhanced (PE) etching, reaction ion etching (RIE) and inductively coupled plasma (ICP) etching are considered for Plasma enhanced chemical vapour deposition (PECVD) and atomic layer deposition (ALD) are compared for decoration applications.